capucine0207/financial-risk-data-analytics/portfolio-management/README.md

 - Portfolio optimization
 - Risk-return analysis
 - Financial modeling in Excel
 - Quantitative analysis of financial data
+- Financial modeling and optimization in Excel